mrossini-ethz/physical-quantities/README.md

 Note that there must be space between numbers and symbols.

 It is permitted to use variables or even lisp forms instead of numbers for both the value/magnitude or the uncertainty/error.
-Note that the `#q(...)` read macro preserves the case of symbols rather than converting them to uppercase.
-This means that when using symbols within the forms for value/magnitude or uncertainty/error they have to be typed in uppercase.

 ### Specifying units
 Units are specified as a sequence of unit factors.
 A unit factor is essentially a unit and a power.
 The power defaults to 1 when only naming the unit (e.g. `metre`).
 If a power of -1 is desired, either the symbol `/` or `per` can be inserted before the unit (e.g `/ metre` or `per metre`).
 Powers other than 1 or -1 are specified in any of the following ways: